 We then use a number of criteria to determine which courses to add to our collection.
 First, we only select from the courses where instructors have opted into the Udemy for Business program.
 Next, we see a lot of value in using the power of the marketplace to assist with our curation.
 Accordingly, one of the primary ways we choose courses is based on student feedback, which we measure through recent course ratings.
-We then select the highest rated courses for the collection (preferably rated 4.5 and above).
+We then select the highest rated courses for the collection.
 However, we also consider factors such as the content’s demand with our customers and our overall strategy.

 How does the revenue share work?

 Udemy for Business is based in a subscription model.
 Accordingly, there is no associated list price for courses on the Udemy for Business platform, and the revenue share works differently.
 For any given month, there is a recurring pool of revenue from our paying business clients.
 25% of this revenue is allocated to instructors who have been selected for the Udemy for Business program.

 Who should I reach out to with questions or feedback?